clydebarrow/esphome-docs-hugo/content/components/servo.md

 {{< note >}}
 This component will not show up in the Home Assistant front-end automatically because Home Assistant doesn't have support for servos.
-Please see [servo-ha-config](#servo-ha-config).
+Please see [Home Assistant Configuration](#servo-ha-config).

 {{< /note >}}
 ```yaml